-As such the Morar is, in our humble opinion, a dive watch in the purest form; no aesthetic quirks, no luxury materials and no claims of status.
-It is a robust, beautifully made, expertly engineered instrument that can withstand any diving environment found in both recreational and professional diving.
+As such the Morar is, in our humble opinion, a watch in the purest form; no aesthetic quirks, no luxury materials and no claims of status.
+It is a robust, beautifully made, expertly engineered instrument that can withstand almost any environment.

-All roads really do lead here, and that place is Morar; our first dive watch.
+All roads really do lead here, and that place is Morar.